Automated Mapping of Vulnerability Advisories onto their Fix Commits in Open Source Repositories: Empirical Evaluation

 Stemming from this general research question, three more concrete research questions emerge, namely: \begin{enumerate} \item What vulnerability information should be extracted from resources as the NVD and used in the advisory record of a vulnerability?

 \item How can the large number of commits in repositories be reduced to a subset of candidate commits through filtering out irrelevant commits?

-\item How to devise machine learning to rank the candidate commits with the fix commits as high as possible? \end{enumerate}
+\item How to use ML to rank the candidate commits with the fix commits as high as possible? \end{enumerate}

-To answer these questions, we examine the coefficients of the LR model, which can be found in Table ~\ref{tab:lr_coefficients}.
-The higher the absolute value of a coefficient, the more importance this feature has in the prediction.
+To answer these questions, we examine the coefficients of the logistic regression model (i.e., the one providing the best predictive performance), which can be found in \Cref{tab:lr_coefficients}.
+The higher the absolute value of a coefficient, the more this feature is important for predicting.
+Furthermore, a positive value means that a feature positively contributes to the model, while a negative value implies a negative contribution.
+In other words, if a feature is positive/negative, a high positive/negative instance value leads to predict a certain commit as a fix.

-\textbf{RQ1}: The advisory records contains vulnerability information that was extracted from resources as the NVD, and translated into features.
-The vulnerability release date was used to select a subset of candidate commits, and to calculate the features \emph{time distance before} and \emph{time distance after}.
-These two features have the highest coefficient, and are therefore of great importance in the ranking procedure.
-Hence, if the timestamp differs more than two years from the actual date at which the vulnerability has been published, the fix commit is not even be considered as a candidate.
+\textbf{RQ1}: The advisory records contain vulnerability information that was extracted from resources as the NVD and translated into features.
+The vulnerability release date was used to select a subset of candidate commits and to calculate the features \emph{time distance before} and \emph{time distance after}.
+These two features have the highest positive coefficient and are essential in the ranking procedure.
+The closer the commit is to the vulnerability publication date, the more likely it is to be a fix commit.
+Please consider that if the timestamp differs more than two years from the actual date the vulnerability has been published, the fix commit is not even considered a candidate.

 The vulnerability description is used for six of the nine lexical similarity features, the path similarity component, and the reachability score component.
 This reachability score is calculated through extracting the affected versions and calculating the reachability for the commits, and the path similarity score is computed after extracting the paths that are mentioned in the description and calculating the overlap with the paths that are changed by the commit.
 All of these features have a relatively high coefficient value, except for the path similarity score, whereby the path similarity score does not appear to be a good predictor.
 The references that are in the advisory record (to which the NVD refers) are used for three lexical similarity features, and for the two 'referred to by' features.
 The two referred to features are of high predictive value (as the coefficients are high), so the method of extracting all URLs that are on these sites was a method with a positive effect on the prediction capabilities of the model.
 Hereby, this has proven to be a relevant addition to the advisory records.
 The lexical similarity features however have a low or even slightly negative coefficient.